nla-group/classix/docs/source/clustering_tutorial.rst

     clx.explain(773, 792,  plot=True, add_arrow=True)

 .. image:: images/ex3773_792.png

+More controled parameters for fancy arrow plot can be referred to https://classix.readthedocs.io/en/latest/_autosummary/classix.CLASSIX.explain.html#classix.CLASSIX.explain.

-If you want to index more than 2 objects, use numbrt parameters ``index{number}``, for example, indexing 3 objects information, use:
+Additionally, if one want to index more than 2 objects, use numbrt parameters ``index{number}``, for example, indexing 3 objects information, use:

 .. code:: python